-How do the recorded events (primaries and free surface and internal multiples) contribute to: (1) the predicted source and receiver experiment at depth and (2) the image at depth that locates and identifies the reflector (the reflection coefficient)?.
-In this section, we examine, follow and report (for the latter two way-wave wave migration examples) how the individual events (primaries, free surface multiples and internal multiples) each contribute to: (1) the predicted coincident source and receiver experiment at each depth, and then (2) the time equals zero imaging condition evaluation of that experiment.
+How do the recorded events (primaries and free surface and internal multiples) contribute to: (1) the predicted source and receiver experiment at depth and (2) the image at depth that locates and identifies the reflector (the reflection coefficient)?

+In this paper, we examine, follow and report (for the latter two way-wave wave migration examples) how the individual events (primaries, free surface multiples and internal multiples) each contribute to: (1) the predicted coincident source and receiver experiment at each depth, and then (2) the time equals zero imaging condition evaluation of that experiment.

-The example we present provides for the first time an analysis that starts with and follows how surface recorded data (with primaries and free surface and internal multiples) influences and contributes to the subsequent coincident source and receiver experiment at depth and then imaging at each depth level, and specifically: (1) how each individual recorded event in the surface data is involved and contributes to the new individual "events" of the predicted source and receiver experiment at each different depth, and then (2) what happens to the recorded surface event's individual contribution for the predicted experiment at each depth and then how the surface recorded events contribute when applying the time equals zero imaging condition.
-Please see three cases we examine in the three videos (http://mosrp.uh.edu/events/event-news/multiples-signal-noise-a-clear-examplewith-a-definitive-conclusion) and corresponding slide snapshots.
+The example we present provides for the first time an analysis that starts with and follows how surface recorded data (with primaries and free surface and internal multiples) influences and contributes to the subsequent experiment and imaging at each depth level, and specifically: (1) how each individual recorded event in the surface data is involved and contributes to the new individual "events" of the predicted source and receiver experiment at each different depth, and then (2) what happens to the recorded surface event's individual contribution for the predicted experiment at each depth and then how the surface recorded events contribute when applying the time equals zero imaging condition.
+Please see three cases we examine in the three videos (http://mosrp.uh.edu/events/event-news/multiples-signalnoise-a-clear-example-with-a-definitive-conclusion) and corresponding slide snapshots.
 In the three examples a unit amplitude plane wave is normal incident on a one-D earth.
 The first case (please see Figures 7-9) is the example of a single reflector and a single primary, with no free surface or internal multiples.
 That single primary is the sole contributor to the events in the experiment above and below that single reflector.
 When the time equals zero condition is applied, the recorded primary is the only recorded event contributing to the experiment at depth and to the image, both below and above the reflector.
-For the case of primaries and internal multiples, the detailed mathmatical analysis based on the new two way (Claerbout Imaging III) migration behind these figures is found in equation 49 - 63, in the previous section.